williamdjting/llm-miniproject/README.md

 What should I eat today?

 Inputs:
+- Cuisine Type,
+- Price Range, $ / $$ / $$$ / $$$$

+Output:
+- Restaurants in Vancouver pulled from Google Maps API

+What should I cook today?

+Inputs:
 - Cuisine Type
+- Time
-- Price Range
+- Ingredients

 Output:
-- Restaurant in Vancouver
+- Food Dish that I can cook